Why study this course

 This module provides you with knowledge and understanding of detective fiction by tracing its emergence as a distinct literary genre.
 It examines the historical, cultural and commercial contexts underlying the rise of the detective stories and considers how the genre adapted as these changed.
 The module addresses the narrative structure of detective fiction and traces the interplay between the detective, sidekick, supporting characters and reader in advancing the plot and solving the crime.
 As well as gaining a command of the authors and texts most central to detective fiction, you will critically engage with broader debates in the active field of genre studies.
 In group discussion and assessment you will develop a working knowledge of a literary genre’s development and evolution in the hands of a variety of authors writing in a range of historical periods.

-In recent years, women’s writing has emerged as a major influence of twentieth-century and twenty-first literature.
 This module examines the impact of women in literature through a variety of literary forms and transnational parallels and contrasts.
 It highlights identity politics and the ways in which women have fought to change discriminations based on race, gender, class, age, and sexuality.
 By bringing together several themes other modules have introduced, this module will strengthen your confidence in undertaking independent research.
 It will equip you with increased research skills and resourcefulness in choosing your area of specialist literary knowledge by exploring women’s writing by weaving a thread of critical enquiry determined by the significance of women’s contributions to literature.
 In doing so, it follows a chronologic trajectory, which acknowledges the origins of feminism, and an international perspective that encompasses a variety of diverse authors.
 It will test your knowledge through coursework that facilitates your choice and independent research skills.

 This module offers a survey of the development of western drama from the late 19th century to the present day.
 You will be introduced to dramatists such as Ibsen, Brecht, Williams and Beckett, alongside key developments and debates in dramaturgical theory and practice.
 You will be required to think comparatively about theatrical style and ideological expression, relating approaches such as realism, expressionism and absurdism to thematic structures of cultural dissidence, moral subversion and political engagement.
 Individual plays will be considered as theatrical events as well as written texts so attention will also be paid to the specific theatrical and institutional contexts of individual works, and you will be examine visual and video materials relating to staged performances.
 Specialist workshop sessions will be scheduled to introduce and enhance the digital literacies required for the practical assessment.